eviatargu/merger-simulation/README.md

 To get a wider perspective about possible implementations for antitrust practitioners, see the work of [Taragin and Sandfort](https://cran.r-project.org/web/packages/antitrust/index.html)

-and finally, a very good source to understand the procedure of demant estimaion, a good place to start is [Aviv nevo's practitioner's Guide](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1430-9134.2000.00513.x)
+And finally, a very good source to understand the procedure of demant estimaion, a good place to start is [Aviv nevo's practitioner's Guide](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1430-9134.2000.00513.x)